hbs-rcs/just_enough_unix/just_enough_unix.md

 [rfreeman@rfreeman-mbp: ~]$

-# COMMANDS FORMAT:
-#
-# cd LOCATION
-# ls [options] PATHNAME
-# pushd DIRNAME
-# pwd
-# popd
+# Moving Around

-# Moving around: We need to be able to move about the filesystem.
+# We need to be able to move about the filesystem.
 The main command for this is cd (change directory).
 cd /Users
 # this takes you back to 'home'
 cd ~